How our community has helped others:

 IBS Forums The world's first and currently the largest collection of postings about IBS by sufferers - in excess of 800,000, making it the largest community created specifically for IBS sufferers.

 IBS Blogs A blog is an easy-to-use web site, where you can quickly post thoughts, interact with people, and more.
 IBS Blogs, is the first and only blogging community created specifically for IBS sufferers!

 IBS Stories We invite you to write a sentence, paragraph or story that describes what IBS means to you.
 Tell your story or perhaps learn from others.

 IBS Penpals offers FREE penpals: an opportunity to meet people from around the world through the Internet who suffers from, or knows someone who suffers from IBS.
-To find a penpal, you can e-mail people listed in our list.
+To find a penpal, you can message people listed in our list.